huohuoren4/docs/golang/k8s/concept/overview/k8s_api.md

 # The Kubernetes API

-The core of Kubernetes' [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) is the [API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).
+The core of Kubernetes control plane is the API server.
 The API server exposes an HTTP API that lets end users, different parts of your cluster, and external components communicate with one another.

 The Kubernetes API lets you query and manipulate the state of API objects in Kubernetes (for example: Pods, Namespaces, ConfigMaps, and Events).